xtremespb/zspa/README.md

 ## Demo

 Check out the demo website at [zspa.zoiajs.org](https://zspa.zoiajs.org).
-It's currently not a part of CI/CD process so is not periodically updated.
+It's currently not a part of CI/CD process so is not regularly updated.

 ## Usage